kvenkatesh5/dotfiles/README.md

     - to add environment kernel to jupyter ```python -m ipykernel install --user --name tensorflow --display-name "Python 3.7 (tensorflow)"```
 - follow Heaton's tutorial to setup Tensorflow (if Tensorflow updates, expect that the video will update also)

-## iTerm (guake style) dropdown terminal
-- open at login, hide from cmd+t, hotkey currently using is SHFT+CRTL (remember =caps lock!) + T
-- I think one idea is just to keep iterm hidden from cmd+tab, disable guake style dropdwon, but set ctrl+t hotkey toquickly open all windows

 ## JHU
 ### MARCC (SSH)